How to Accept Online Payments in 2026: The Ultimate Guide

 Will you be able to customize your checkout experience?

-Your provider should give you the flexibility to customize your checkout page however you like.
-You should be able to tweak the design to match your brand, customize the text, and add the features you need.
+Your provider should give you the flexibility to design checkout the way you want — match your brand, customize the copy, and add the features you need.
+You may also want a payments API your dev team can integrate into your website or app.

 What risk management tools does the provider offer?